tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 image: splittypie-data-sync.png
 ---

-There are times when you have a limited access to the network, whether you are on a trip around the world not willing to spend lavishly on roaming services, or on a train with internet connection breaking all the time.
-This is the third part of the series how to make your application accessible in those moments.
-The previous part was about caching application assets, so you don't need a network access to run an application consecutive time.
+There are times when you have limited access to the network, whether you are on a trip around the world not willing to spend lavishly on roaming services, or on a train with internet connection breaking all the time.
+This is the third part of the series on how to make your application accessible in those moments.
+The previous part was about caching application assets, so you don't need network access to run an application consecutive time.
 Today, another important aspect, so without further ado, please enjoy, guide how to keep your data offline.